florentgiovannone/SEB-Project-3-front-end/README.md

 ## Timeframe & Working Team

-This was a 5 days project to be worked as a team of 2 and |I was paired with Dinul Haque We worked as partner programing style:
+This was a 5-day project to be worked on as a team of two, and I was paired with Dinul Haque.
+We worked in a pair programming style:

--The setup part of the project was worked as a driver navigator
+- The setup part of the project was done in a driver-navigator format.
-- We meet every 4 hours to discussed what would need to be done and split the work load evently
+- We met every 4 hours to discuss what needed to be done and to split the workload evenly.
-- We then made sure to be available in case if we needed to reach out to each other
+- We ensured we were available in case we needed to reach out to each other.
-- For the last day we worked as a driver navigator style for the small details amd deployment
+- On the last day, we worked in a driver-navigator style to handle the small details and deployment.

-Technologie used
-Frontend app using React.js to use the builder interface using a router on the main app Hybrid CSS using Bulma as a framework  and some custom CSS express to build our API

 ### Home page